csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 representation.
 In reality however this will not be the case, noise and distortion are always incorporated into the signal.
 Every time sound passes through a transducer or is transmitted electrically a change in signal quality will result.
-When we talk of \'noise\' we are talking specifically about any unwanted signal captured during the transduction process.
-This normally manifests itself as an unwanted \'hiss\'.
+When we talk of *noise* we are talking specifically about any unwanted signal captured during the transduction process.
+This normally manifests itself as an unwanted *hiss*.